webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

-{{Page_Title|SVG basic shapes}}
+{{Page_Title|SVG basic shapes and text}}
 {{Flags
 |High-level issues=Stub
 |Checked_Out=Yes
 }}
 {{Byline}}
-{{Summary_Section|This guide introduces SVG's basic graphic elements, from simple lines and shapes to complex polygons and freehand paths.}}
+{{Summary_Section|This guide introduces SVG's basic graphic elements, from simple lines and shapes to complex polygons and freehand paths.
+It also shows how to place lines of text and wrap it around curved paths.}}
 {{Tutorial
 |Content=

 ==Simple shapes==

-Various SVG elements produce basic shapes, and attributes specify their dimensions.
+Various SVG elements produce basic shapes, and their attributes specify their dimensions.

 Rectangles are defined by their [[svg/attributes/width|'''width''']] and [[svg/attributes/height|'''height''']] attributes, while